hakivvi/PLY/README.md

 Added: Error checking, if mpv failed to start, or if a video in the playlist is a `[Deleted video]`

 Added: Using our custom binary to send notification to the desktop using DBUS plain C library instead of `notify-send`.

+Added: Using our custom binary to read clipboard content using Xlib, instead of using `xclip`